How often do we look at the most engaging and inspiring leaders of the world and ask ourselves, "why can’t I have a bit of that?"

 Over the years I have seen good leaders suffer because they get the trust dimension so terribly wrong; and most times it is not because they don’t understand the importance of trust, it is because they expect trust to be given almost immediately.

-If you are new to a leadership role, either for the first time, or as an experienced leader transitioning across, it won't matter that you have a great track record as a leader.
+If you are new to a leadership role, either for the first time or as an experienced leader transitioning across, it won't matter that you have a great track record as a leader, or that you are technically competent.
 Nor will it matter if you have immense pressure to get fast results.

 So how can you build trust and honour the relationships you want to build?
 Here are a few important things to remember: